EranStarkLab/PhasePrecession/README.md

 To demonstrate the algorithm for spike phase temporal precession, run spk\_phs\_spec\_demo.m.
 To run spk\_phs\_spec\_demo.m, you will need the following:
 ### To run the demo
 - Download all routines from this repository
-- Download the data from zenodo
+- Download the data from Zenodo
 - In MATLAB, write spk\_phs\_spec\_demo

   ## **Demo results**